 Events: The Best Interactive Way to Attract Chinese Fashionistas

-Events are particularly important when planning to enter the Chinese market and promote sustainable fashion in China.
+Events are particularly important when planning to enter the Chinese market and promote sustainable fashion and green products in China.
 For example, Shanghai’s Fashion Week is looking to make eco-friendly clothes more accessible.
-Shanghai’s vice secretary-general, Lv Xiaolei has partnered with the founder of Green Code showroom Candy Li for several seasons.
+Shanghai’s vice secretary-general, Lv Xiaolei has partnered with the founder of the Green Code showroom Candy Li for several seasons.
 The objective was to provide a place where people can find sustainable clothing that fits their lifestyle needs.

 Find the right partner to market your sustainable fashion brand in China…